 - Date and place of the competition

-- Solutions Of lodging
+- Conditions of lodging

-- Y Financial conditions
+- > Financial conditions

-- > Means of transportation and distances to be travelled within the country
+- Means of transportation and distances to be travelled within the country

-- S Game and practice arena(s)
+- → Game and practice arena(s)

 The candidate must give all guarantees concerning the technical equipment (see Art.
 19) and the facilities in the hall(s) where the competition will take place.